AqwamCreates/DataPredict-Neural/docs/index.md

 * Built for production-grade and research-grade applications.

-* Cross compatible with DataPredict library.
+* Cross-compatible with DataPredict library.

 ## Tutorials